RDF PUBLIC EVENTS

 Becoming a Guinea Fowl - a dark comedy sees a middle-class Zimbabwean family come together at a funeral.

-African Horror - Finally, QPCC is going to close Black History Month with a Halloween Special African Horror Film – details for this will be announced soon!
+African Horror - Finally, QPCC closed Black History Month 2025 with a Halloween Special African Horror Film.

 QPCC - Black History Month 2024